LucasBehrendt/gamers-ground/README.md

     ]
     ```

-- Scroll up and find 'Bucket policy', and click 'Edit'.
+- Scroll up and find 'Bucket policy' and click 'Edit'.
 Click the 'Policy generator', which opens in a new tab.

-- In step 1, select 'S3 Bucket Policy', in step 2 type an * in the 'Principal' field, select 'GetObject' from the 'Actions' dropdown, and paste in the 'Amazon Resource Name' by copying the Bucket ARN near the top of the previos page 'Edit bucket policy', where you clicked the 'Policy generator' link.
+- In step 1, select 'S3 Bucket Policy', in step 2 type an * in the 'Principal' field, select 'GetObject' from the 'Actions' dropdown, and paste in the 'Amazon Resource Name' by copying the Bucket ARN near the top of the previous page 'Edit bucket policy', where you clicked the 'Policy generator' link.
 As you will use your ARN later in the setup, it would be a good idea to write it down somewhere easily reachable.

 - Click 'Add Statement', which will add it in a line below the button.
-Lastly click 'Generate Policy' to receive a code snippet to paste on the previos page 'Edit bucket policy'.
+Lastly click 'Generate Policy' to receive a code snippet to paste on the previous page 'Edit bucket policy'.
 It should resemble the following snippet.
 Before saving, add '/*' to the end of your Bucket ARN value in the 'Resource' key, like in the snippet below.
 Click 'Save changes'.
     ```
     {
         "Id": "Policy1662421416336",